weilandia/coding-for-managers/deployment/README.md

 Your Heroku collaborators should add the project's Heroku remote to their local git repositories.

 *  <a href="https://help.github.com/articles/adding-a-remote/" target="_blank">Adding a remote (GitHub Help)</a>

+## Extra Credit / Homework

+Let's make those stars persist.

+What is the broad overview of what we want to achieve with our persistent stars?
+* see an empty star icon (if the user hasn't starred) and a cumulative start count
+* see a full star icon and cumulative star count if user has starred
+* when the user clicks on a star, an ajax request is made to the server
+* the server receives the ajax request, creates a UserStar record
+* a response is sent back to the client indicating the new star count for the post
+* in the success handler for the AJAX call we update the UI with the new star count and a new icon

+So what do we need?
+* a join table for counting stars
+* each join record should have a `post_id` and a `user_id`
+* run `rails g model CreateJoinTableUserStars user_id:integer post_id:integer`
+* check the migration file to make sure it's what we want
+* run `rake db:migrate` to update the database schema accordint to the migration file
+* In our Post model add `has_many :user_stars`
+* In our User model add `has_many :user_stars`
+* in our PostsController we need to handle the case of an incoming ajax call
+* ...
+* in the AJAX success function, we need to data the reponse data star_count
+* find the right post using the data component or the post_id and the right `.star-count-display`
+* use the jQuery `.text()` method to update the text to the new count

+BONUS:
+How can we control for one star per user per post?
+How can we allow a user to retract his/her star vote?